hykim-soulis/forkify-course/README.md

 ## Resource

-This project is javascript coding-along with the Udemy The Complete JavaScript Course 2022 by instructor Jonas Schmedtmann.
+This project is a javascript project done with the Udemy course: The Complete JavaScript Course 2022 by instructor Jonas Schmedtmann.
 HTML and sass files were provided by the instructor.

 The below link is the instructor's github address.